 For MT variants: There is no need to keep the computer powered up during battery replacement.
 Simply disconnect the battery terminals, swap the batteries, clean the terminals, then reconnect the battery.
 The system’s time and date will reset due to disconnected power, but no error should show up.

 For AT variants: There have been a number of reports that errors show up on some (but not all) AT units, when power gets disconnected.
 You may use an extra battery connected in parallel with the old one, so as to keep the computer powered during replacement.
 This issue seems to affect only some AT units, since a number of AT owners have successfully replaced their batteries with the power fully disconnected.
 It is still unclear what causes the errors to show (no formal statement yet from the car manufacturer).
-Most dealers charge up to 3,000 pesos (60 USD) to fix this error—computer reprogramming, as they call it.
+Some shops charge up to 3,000 pesos (60 USD) to fix this error—computer reprogramming, as they call it.

 ECOSPORT DIY SERIES